 Step 1: Lock the print spec early

 Decide Paperback vs Hardcover and confirm your trim size.
-If you haven’t chosen yet, use KDP Trim Sizes: How to Choose the Right Book Size to make a confident choice.
+If you haven’t chosen yet, use Amazon Book Dimensions Guide: KDP Trim Sizes, Formats, and Cover Math to make a confident choice.

 Step 2: Generate exact cover dimensions